 I once heard of a study in which seminary students were given the assignment to preach a sermon on the parable of the Good Samaritan.
 They were given a room number and a time to deliver their sermons, and when they got there, they were told it was the wrong room and that they needed to be on the other side of campus, which meant they were now late.
 On the student preachers’ path to the correct room, the study organizers planted a person lying on the ground, moaning aloud in obvious distress.
 What did the students do?
 They hurried past.

 This study haunts me because that is exactly what I would have done.
-Even with a sermon on the Good Samaritan in my mind (a story that is specifically about stopping on one’s way to help someone in distress) — make me late to anything in which I am invested, and God help anyone along the way who seems to need me to stop.
+Even with a sermon on the Good Samaritan in my mind and heart—make me late to anything in which I am invested, and God help anyone along the way who seems to need me to stop.
 Because I will not be stopping.

-I sometimes escape into the question of whether we have enough time.
+The question “do we have enough time?” can be an escape for me.
 It is easier to puzzle over it philosophically than it is to face the places in my life where I know quite well that I am making choices, unnecessary choices, that will lead to my being in a hurry not long from now.
 Which means I am choosing to be the worst version of myself at some point in the future.

 I want to stop doing this.
 Forget the hurry that feels outside my control; I want to deal with the hurry that is inside my control.
 I am not sure how to do it, but does anybody want to join me?
 I would love an Eliminate Unnecessary Hurry Club (better name suggestions please).